 - Since your previous loan, your credit history has taken a hit due to outstanding debts, making it less likely you’ll get a good rate

-- You’ve don’t have a reliable source of income over the period of the loan (ex: You’re freelancing)
+- You no longer have a reliable source of income (ex: you’ve moved from full-time employment to freelancing)

 Also, think about the costs of switching to another lender.
-Miscellaneous fees to consider include the entry, exit, application, valuation, and stamp duty fees, as well as other ongoing charges.
+Miscellaneous fees to consider include the entry, exit, application, valuation, stamp duty fees, and Lenders Mortgage Insurance (required if you don’t hold at least 20% equity), as well as other ongoing charges.

 If something doesn’t feel right early on, it might be time to look for another lender.
 For example, if a lender is slow in approving your loan or doesn’t communicate well during the period when they’re trying to win your business, there’s a strong chance their service might not improve once they’ve gotten your business.

-It’s also worth talking to your existing lender when considering refinancing with another lender.
-Some lenders might go to unexpected and extreme lengths to keep you, such as waiving fees, rather than letting you go to a competitor.
+It’s also worth talking to your existing lender when considering refinancing.
+Some lenders might go to unexpected and extreme lengths to keep you, such as waiving fees and lowering interest rates, rather than letting you go to a competitor.
 That can be especially true if you’ve made all your payments on time and have been with that lender for a number of years.